-"IT IS TIME for a new generation of leadership, to cope with new problems and new opportunities.
-For there is a new world to be won."
+"IT IS TIME for a new generation of lea ship, to cope with new problems and opportunities.
+For there is a new world 1 won."
 JOHN F. KENNEDY - 1960

-Federal Law and Confidentiality of Student Records
+Federal Law and Confidentiality of Student Record

-The Family Education Rights and Privacy Act of 1974, more commonly known as the Buckley Amendment, grants students the right to inspect, to obtain copies, to challenge, and - to a degree - control the release of information contained in their student records.
+The Family Education Rights and Privacy Act of 1974, more commonly known as I Buckley Amendment, grants students the right to inspect, to obtain copies, to challe - to a degree - control the release of information contained in their student records.

-In general, this law also precludes releasing any student records - academic, medical, or disciplinary - to a parent or other third party without the student's written consent.
+In general, this law also precludes releasing any student records - academic, me disciplinary - to a parent or other third party without the student's written consent.

-It is important to note that this is a federal law that all universities and colleges, including SMU, must obey.
+It is important to note that this is a federal law that all universities and colleges, SMU, must obey.
 It is not a policy or a rule that is particular to SMU.

-However, there are several exceptions - two of which are particularly important, ONEs information may be released to parents of undergraduate students whose current school of record is Dedman College, Cox School of Business, Meadows School of the Arts, or the School of Engineering and Applied Science, unless the student or parent provides a written statement to the University Registrar that the student is independent (not a financial dependent as defined by the Internal Revenue Service Code) and that information is not be released.
-The written declaration of independent status provided to the Registrar by any student may be released to the student's parents.
+However, there are several exceptions - two of which are particularly important formation may be released to parents of undergraduate students whose current scheecord is Dedman College, Cox School of Business, Meadows School of the Arts, or School of Engineering and Applied Science, unless the student or parent provides a statement to the University Registrar that the student is independent (not a financia dent as defined by the Internal Revenue Service Code) and that information is not k leased.
+The written declaration of independent status provided to the Registrar by a dent may be released to the student's parents.

-Two Student Information defined by SMU as Directory Information may be released unless the student specifically notifies the Office of University Registrar to the contrary.
-This information includes the student's name, local and permanent address, local telephone, date of birth, academic program (school of record, degree objectives, majors, minors, and anticipated date of graduation), classifications, participation in officially recognized activities and sports, weight and height of athletic team members, dates of attendance, degrees and awards received, previous educational agency/institution attended, and number of hours enrolled for a current or past semester.
+Two Student Information defined by SMU as Directory Information may be reletess the student specifically notifies the Office of University Registrar to the contrainformation includes the student's name, local and permanent address, local telephs of birth, academic program (school of record, degree objectives, majors, minors, an pated date of graduation), classifications, participation in officially recognized active sports, weight and height of athletic team members, dates of attendance, degrees an received, previous educational agency/institution attended, and number of hours on a current or past semester.